sourcehut-mirrors/chawan/doc/manual.md

 parser.finish()
 ```

-Note the while loop; `parseChunk` may return `PRES_SCRIPT` multiple times
+Note the while loop; `parseChunk` will return `PRES_SCRIPT` multiple times
-for a single buffer, as it one buffer can contain several scripts.
+for a single chunk if it contains several scripts.

 Also note that `minidom` does not handle `PRES_STOP`, since it does support
 character encodings.
 For an implementation that *does* handle `PRES_STOP`, see